Skip to content

 Exploring the Moorish Castle of Sintra

 Sintra, Portugal is a popular day trip from Lisbon.
 It’s a charming and magical town of royal homes, parks and ruins.
-One of the most visited attractions, along with the colorful Pena Palace, was the Castelo dos Mouros also known as The Moors Castle or Moorish Castle.
-Surrounded by the verdant forest and park, it was easy to see why visitors make a trek here.
+One of the most visited attractions, along with the colorful Pena Palace, was the Castelo dos Mouros also known as The Castle of the Moors or Moorish Castle.
 Come along with us as we tour the stone walls and explore the ruins of this unique Portuguese attraction with some fantastic views.

 Castelo dos Mouros or The Moors Castle